spritz/spritz/README.md

 ### Rethink

 A stream is a series of steps.
-Some sequences of steps are push based. i.e. The agent that pushes value executes the sequence of steps and can not be told to stop generating values except via unsusbcribe.
+Some sequences of steps are push based. i.e. The agent that pushes value executes the sequence of steps and can not be told to stop generating values except via unsubscribe.
 Some sequences are pull based in that the agent that requests a number of values and each step will execute the steps in the requesters execution context or if not enough values are present could execute in a scheduler context but will only send as many values as has been requested.
 Separating these sequences are barriers and the barriers may consist of queues.
 Sometimes